 You need to obtain all the necessary vaccines before attending your green card interview, and it is the doctor’s responsibility to ensure that you’ve received all the required vaccines.
 When your doctor examines you, they should be able to provide any vaccines you are missing.

-Note: Since the COVID-19 outbreak, applicants are required to show proof of vaccination against COVID-19 when they attend the green card medical exam.
+Note: Since the COVID-19 outbreak, applicants must show proof of vaccination against COVID-19 when they attend the green card medical exam.

 Medical history review